lightningdevkit/lightningdevkit.org/docs/tutorials/build_a_node_in_rust.md

 )
 ```

 **Implementation notes:** The scorer is used when finding a route and when handling events from successful and failed paths.
 The retrier consumes those events by telling the scorer that a path has failed or succeeded and then retries by querying for a (potentially new) path with the updated scorer.
-LDK users can use the LDK scorer and their own retry logic, the latter of which delegates to the scorer.

 **Dependencies** `ChannelManager`, `DefaultRouter`, `ProbablisticScorer`, `Logger`, `Event`, `RetryAttempts`